iLib-js/ilib-mono/README.md

     the default (`./src/ilib-all-inc.js`)file will be used.
 * --outjsFileName or n.
 Specify the resulting assembled output file name.
     The default is `ilib-all.js`
+* -- customLocalePath or p.
+Specify the location where the custom locale data path.
+If you want to override the value of existing locale data.

 The output-dir is required and specifies the directory where the output is written.
 If it does not exist, it will be created first.